SayanDesarkar2001/ML-project-1/README.md

    - **Household Size Distribution**: A bar plot showing the distribution of household sizes.
    - **Smart Meter Installation by Region**: A bar plot showing the number of smart meters installed by region.
    - **Time of Day Pricing Adoption by Region**: A bar plot showing the number of households with time-of-day pricing by region.

-Let me know if you need any further details or assistance!